ledzep2/django-hstore-dictex/README.md

 Usage
 ------

-Patched version of `DictionaryField` constructor takes two arguments itself.
+Patched version of `DictionaryField` constructor takes three arguments itself.
 The original DictionaryField arguments still work.

 * `fields`: a dict of fields
 You can provide either field type or field instance for each field. `Fields` also supports SortedDict or [(k,v)...] to preserve ordering of fields.

 * `allow_json_input`: True|False
-If True, it will render an additional textarea allowing user to enter arbitary json string (just like DictionaryField)
+If True, it will render an additional textarea allowing user to enter arbitary json string (just like jsonfield).
+The value in this field will be loaded to python dict and merged RECURSIVELY into the fielded values with priority.

 Note: when `fields` is empty, `allow_json_input` will be automatically set to True

+* `allow_empty`: True|False
+If False, cleaned value dict will be filtered to keep only keys that have values.